minhoteam-msl/minho_team_ros/README.md

  * Kinect Vision Node
  * (...)

-It will also include under Tools:
+It will also include under Tools :

  * Teleoperation of the platform
  * Configuration of Control parameters